 Any new potential deal is screened by two associates in the investment team.
 If they think it has merit they will meet the entrepreneurs behind the business.
 If this is successful, there will be a further meeting with the entire MMC investment team followed by a site visit.
 The team then presents a paper to MMC’s investment committee.
 The investment committee comprises founders Alan Morgan and Bruce Macfarlane alongside Jon Coker (co-managing partner).
 This committee has to approve all deals.
 Virtually the entire MMC team will meet a company prior to any investment.

 In total MMC looks to invest £4 million to £5 million per company.
-The sweet spot is £1.5 million to £3 million in first round funding, but MMC often co-invests alongside other institutional investors so the total deal size is closer to £5 million.
-In 2016 the portfolio attracted £65m of third-party investment.
+It considers the sweet spot to be £1.5 million to £3 million in the first fundinground , but MMC often co-invests alongside other institutional investors so the total deal size is closer to £5 million.

 New investors are likely to have their money invested into 8 to 12 companies within the first 13 months – ideally into 10 companies, half new investments and half follow on ones.